 While these methods are well-known in mathematical physics, they have not been broadly applied in quantum information and out-of-equilibrium quantum systems.
 We believe that this manuscript can help to establish a link between these fields by providing comprehensive review of the methods and demonstrating their versatility in practical applications.
-In sections IVA, IVB and IVC, we have shown how Kähler structures provide a powerful tool for studying (A) entanglement and complexity for the vacuum and the adiabatic vacuum of (B) stable and of (C) driven quantum systems in bosonic and fermionic Gaussian states.
-In particular, we have shown concretely how quantities such as the entanglement entropy of a Gaussian state, and its time dependence in a driven quantum system, can be expressed in terms of Kähler structures.
-The table V provides a comprehensive overview of our results that compare bosonic and fermionic expressions side-by-side and hope to be useful for many readers.
-Remarkably, various formulas (e.g., for von Neumann entropy and circuit complex) take the same form for bosons and fermions when expressed in terms of J.
+In sections 4.1, 4.2 and 4.3, we have shown how Kähler structures provide a powerful tool for studying (A) entanglement and complexity for the vacuum and the adiabatic vacuum of (B) stable and of (C) driven quantum systems in bosonic and fermionic Gaussian states.
+In particular, we have shown concretely how quantities such as the entanglement entropy of a Gaussian state, and its time dependence in a driven quantum system, can be expressed in terms of

+Kähler structures.
+The table 5 provides a comprehensive overview of our results that compare bosonic and fermionic expressions side-by-side which we hope to be useful for many readers.
+Remarkably, various formulas (e.g., for the von Neumann entropy and the circuit complexity) take the same form for bosons and fermions when expressed in terms of J.

 We believe that the presented formalism provides a starting point for future studies of Gaussian states from a mathematical physics perspective with applications in various research field.
 In fact, some of our methods have already been used to study entanglement production [17, 18, 53, 54], entanglement of energy eigenstates [19, 21, 22], variational methods [24, 34] and circuit complexity [70, 71, 73].
-We also expect that our results are particularly useful for the study of generalized Gaussian states, as defined in [24, 39, 40], where we allow for certain non-Gaussian unitaries to entangle bosonic and
+We also expect that our results are particularly useful for the study of generalized Gaussian states, as defined in [24, 39, 40], where we allow for certain non-Gaussian unitaries to entangle bosonic and fermionic degrees of freedom in the initially unentangled Gaussian state.

-As outlined in section IVC3, Kähler structures also provide a powerful tool to compute so-called adiabatic vacua, i.e., states that change the least under the time evolution of time-dependent Hamiltonians.
-They play an important role in quantum field theory of curved spacetime and cosmology, but also in the context of the socalled Lewis-Riesenfeld invariants [77].
-The traditional approach relies on WKB approximations and works for well for translationally invariant field theories, but treating more complicated systems is difficult, when the time dependent Hamiltonian does not split over individual (momentum) degrees of freedom.
+As outlined in section 4.3.3, Kähler structures also provide a powerful tool to compute so-called adiabatic vacua, i.e., states that change the least under the time evolution of time-dependent Hamiltonians.
+They play an important role in quantum field theory of curved space-time and cosmology, but also in the context of the so-called Lewis-Riesenfeld invariants [77].
+The traditional approach relies on WKB approximations and works for well for translation-ally invariant field theories, but treating more complicated systems is difficult, when the time dependent Hamiltonian does not split over individual (momentum) degrees of freedom.
 The formal power series presented in this manuscript reduces the problem to solving sets of algebraic equations iteratively, whose applications to concrete models in cosmology we will present elsewhere.